muritane/coordination-architecture/load-bearing_theory_stack.md

 * deviation is cheap,
 * failure is local and largely reversible,
 * information is preserved rather than destroyed.

+This regime is **not search, optimization, or preference discovery**.
+No objective function is assumed.

 Evaluation in this regime is: